 Three reasons a complete and accurate EBOM supports manufacturing and company success

-Capturing the right level of detail in an engineering BOM can prepare the company for success and prevent needless extra work for engineering, manufacturing, sourcing and purchasing in the long run.
+Capturing the right level of detail in an engineering BOM can prepare the company for success and prevent needless extra work for engineering, manufacturing, sourcing, and purchasing in the long run.
 A complete and accurate engineering BOM can better prepare manufacturing for production runs and supports the new product introduction (NPI) process along the way.

-Here’s three reasons to document the details:
+Here are three reasons to document the details:

 Got good parts?

-It is good manufacturing practice to verify first article parts coming off a new tool.
+It is good manufacturing practice to verify the first article parts coming off a new tool.
 With a comprehensive bill of materials, manufacturing will have adequate information to ramp tools for new parts and time to test parts before production fully ramps.

 Best lead time and pricing.

 Give manufacturing the right parts and right quantities and they are armed with the information to make better purchasing decisions.
 They can negotiate with multiple vendors to obtain the most competitive pricing.
-Getting them the information early in the process also ensures that parts with long lead times are ordered and delivered when they need to be without expedite charges.
+Getting them the information early in the process also ensures that parts with long lead times are ordered and delivered when they need to be without expediting charges.

 Prevent extra revision cycles and work.

-The manufacturing department must operate with efficient processes and if they’re handed the correct and complete details on the parts, items and components they won’t be left second guessing.
+The manufacturing department must operate with efficient processes and if they’re handed the correct and complete details on the parts, items, and components they won’t be left second-guessing.
 With the right level of detail in the EBOM, extra and unnecessary changes in the manufacturing process can be avoided.